 - 1/3 cup chopped scallions

-- 5 oz. shredded California Jalapeno Quesadilla Cheese (I used Cacique)
+- 5 ounce shredded California Jalapeno Quesadilla Cheese (I used Cacique)

 - ¼ cup crumbled California Cotija Cheese